DevOps Engineer

 Reality

-Start with Linux fundamentals and Docker — these two skills open the door to most junior positions.
-Expand your toolkit gradually.
+Start with Linux and Docker — these two open the door to most junior positions.
+Expand gradually.
 Employers expect juniors to learn on the job.
-A solid understanding of core concepts matters more than knowing the syntax of every Terraform provider.
+Core concept understanding matters more than knowing every tool's syntax.

 Myth